energyapps/quiz-template/js/data/quizzer/README.md

 	- Load your images into the cms and add those paths to the excel sheet, such as `http://energy.gov/sites/prod/files/image3grid.jpg`
 	- Don't forget to update the header and footer information
 	- links must be hardcoded in HTML, see below for more info.
-2. Copy the folder and place it in your Documents folder
+2. Copy the quizzer folder and place it in your Documents folder
 3. Change the name of your folder to your project name
+	- Don't use any spaces or special characters in your folder and file names.
 4. Copy your xlsx file into this folder
-5. Open up terminal found in Applications/Utilities
-6. Navigate to this folder in terminal by typing the following command: `cd /Users/YOURNAME/Documents/YOURPROJECTNAME`
+	- If there is more than one xlsx file in the quizzer home directory when you run the script, the script will ONLY run on the first xlsx file.
+5. In the quizzer directory, right click on the `makefile.sh` file and select Open With > Terminal.app.
+Hit Okay, when prompted.
+6. Follow the directions as prompted in the terminal.
-7. Type `./makefile.sh YOURFILE.xlsx`.
-If there are no errors, this will create:
+7. If it completes successfully, you will have:
 	- quiz.zip in your home directory
-	- a backup of the csv and json of the data in assets/json and assets/csv respectively.
-Each has a special character idetnifyer.
+	- a backup of the xlsx in assets/xlsx.
+Each has a special character identifier.
-8. Unzip quiz.zip folder
+8. Unzip your quiz.zip folder
 9. Inside the folder, open up preview.html to preview your quiz and correct and errors and rerun the script (it will overwright)
 10. Add each file to the DOE cms: Add Content > Map
 	- Add markup.html to MARKUP